 If you are waiting to see the dentist for a damaged tooth, try to keep the area clean with warm water.
 Apply gauze and ice packs.

 Restoring a Chipped or Broken Tooth

 At Artistic Dentistry, we have many options for restoring a damaged tooth.
-Treatment can be as simple as filling the tooth back in, as Dr Pete did for the patient whose photos are on this page.
+Treatment can be as simple as filling the tooth back in, as we did for the patient whose photos are on this page.
 Options could include porcelain veneers, dental crowns and bridges, root canal therapy, fillings, or surgical extraction and placement of a dental implant.
 As all options are available in our office, it will depend on the condition of the tooth, the bone, and the teeth surrounding the tooth.